 Find Out More

 Homelessness is a hugely complex issue.
-For our part we focus on providing short-term supported housing to vulnerable people and then equipping those residents with the skills they require to achieve or return to independent living.
+For our part we focus on providing hostel and move on supported housing for vulnerable people, equipping those residents with the skills they require to achieve or return to independent living.

 Find out more about the work we do to combat homelessness in Bournemouth, Poole and Christchurch here.

 For more information about the issue of homelessness, please visit Homeless Link.

 If you’d like to help us combat homelessness, find out how here.

 If you are in the local area and are homeless or in danger of becoming so, or if you are concerned about someone who is, please see our Find Help section.

 YMCA Bournemouth is a founding member of a collective of 29 organisations working together to combat homelessness.
 Streetsupport.net provides local information about the services available to those experiencing homelessness and the organisations that can help.

 This video was made by Key Light Films.